Website update! Support and services for dementia can still be found on this website.

 Living well with dementia

 A website inspiring people with dementia to live a high quality life.
-The site encourages you to discover new hobbies and activities and continue participating in the activities you love.

 Volunteer